Saint Leo Oratory (Columbus, Ohio)

-Saint Leo Church is a historic Catholic church and active oratory operated by the Institute of Christ the King in the Diocese of Columbus, located in the Merion Village neighborhood of Columbus, Ohio.
-The historic parish was founded in 1903, the current Romanesque Revival church was finished in 1917, the parish was suppressed in 1999, and the church was taken over by the ICKSP in 2020.
+Saint Leo Oratory is a historic Catholic church and active oratory operated by the Institute of Christ the King in the Diocese of Columbus, located in the Merion Village neighborhood of Columbus, Ohio.
+The historic parish was founded in 1903, the current Romanesque Revival church building was finished in 1917, the parish was suppressed in 1999, and the current ICKSP oratory was founded in 2020.

 History

 Founding

-Because of the rising Catholic population on the South Side of Columbus in the early 1900s, Bishop Henry K. Moeller called upon Father Charles Kessler, then the assistant pastor of St. Joseph Cathedral to organize a new parish from the territory of Saint Mary Catholic Church under the patronage of Saint Leo the Great.
-In November 1903, a tract of land was purchased at the corner of Hanford and Seventh Street from Henry Noltemeyer, and a combination school and chapel was built there, the school being staffed by the Sisters of St. Francis.
-The parish was declared debt-free in 1910, and the current church building was dedicated by bishop James Hartley on May 16, 1917.
+Because of the rising Catholic population on the South End in the early 1900s, Bishop Henry K. Moeller called upon Father Charles Kessler, then the assistant pastor of St. Joseph Cathedral to organize a new parish from the territory of St. Mary Church under the patronage of St. Leo the Great.
+In November 1903, a tract of land was purchased at the corner of Hanford and Seventh Street from Henry Noltemeyer, and a combination school and chapel was built there, the former being staffed by the Sisters of St. Francis and being the first free parochial school in the state of Ohio.
+The sisters continued to staff the school until its closure.
+The parish was declared debt-free in 1910, and the current church building, designed by William P. Ginther, was dedicated by bishop James Hartley on May 16, 1917.
 After the completion of the new church, the chapel in the first floor of the school was converted into classrooms.

 Decline and Preservation

 In 1972, the parish school, which previously had been free, began charging tuition due to declining contributions and increasing costs.
-Because of declining parish support, volunteer efforts, and financial resources, the school closed in 1997 and the building was demolished in October 2001.
+Because of declining parish support, volunteer efforts, and financial resources, the school closed in 1997 and its buildings, including the original parish building dating to 1903 were demolished in October 2001.

-Ciiting priest shortages and declining parish membership, the Diocese of Columbus decided to suppress and merge the parish back into neighboring Saint Mary on July 1, 1999.
-However, parishioners and the greater community banded together to form the St. Leo Preservation Society to keep the church from being demolished.
+Citing priest shortages and declining parish membership, James Anthony Griffin suppressed the parish and merged it back into neighboring Saint Mary on July 1, 1999.
+However, congregants and the greater community banded together to form the St. Leo Preservation Society to keep the church from being demolished.
 The group appealed the decision to the Apostolic Signatura, which upheld the decision of the Diocese.

-Wedding and funeral Masses continued to be offered at the church, and it was also the site of Masses for Korean Catholics in the Diocese.
-A volunteer caretaker, Mike Wolfe, restored much of the interior of the church and repaired the 2,700-pipe organ in the church, and the Diocese paid for a new roof in 2004 to protect his work.
+The church saw occasional use for weddings and funerals, as well as for Masses for Korean Catholics in the Diocese from 2009 to 2020.
+It also served as a worship location for parishioners of St. Mary during its 2019 restoration.
+A volunteer caretaker, Mike Wolfe, restored much of the interior of the church and repaired the 2,700-pipe Tellers-Kent organ in the church, dating to 1927, and the Diocese paid for a new roof in 2004 to protect his work.